 Set up a free consultation through our online form or by calling (213) 236-2900.
 We accept cases on a contingency fee basis.
 There are no upfront fees.
 You don’t pay us unless we win your case.

-Fault vs. Liability
+Fault vs. Liability in Chicago

 Don’t confuse fault and liability during your personal injury claim.
 The party at fault is the person who caused a dangerous accident.
 But the party who is liable under the law might not be the at-fault party.
 This difference is why it’s essential to work with a lawyer.
 An experienced personal injury attorney thoroughly investigates the accident and looks for other parties who might be liable for your injuries.